 - 10. The core functions phase focussed on the provision of Committee Inductions, safeguarding and corporate parenting.
 The expected outcomes from this phase included: - a.
 Elected Members understand the roles to which they have been appointed. - b.
-Elected Members are more able to carry their role in their wards and for the City. - Elected Members are aware of their responsibilities when representing the Authority - 11.
-It is considered that the expected outcomes for this phase of the Member Induction have been achieved.
+Elected Members are more able to carry their role in their wards and for the City. - c.
+Elected Members are aware of their responsibilities when representing the Authority - 11.
+Following the committee and relevant induction sessions (see paragraphs 12 -21) it is considered that the expected outcomes for this phase of the Member Induction have been achieved.